daijro/camoufox/pythonlib/README.md

     geoip (Optional[Union[str, bool]]):
         Calculate longitude, latitude, timezone, country, & locale based on the IP address.
-        Pass the target IP address to use, or `True` to find the IP address automatically. locale (Optional[str]):
+        Pass the target IP address to use, or `True` to find the IP address automatically. humanize (Optional[Union[bool, float]]):
+        Humanize the cursor movement.
+        Takes either `True`, or the MAX duration in seconds of the cursor movement.
+        The cursor typically takes up to 1.5 seconds to move across the window. locale (Optional[str]):
         Locale to use in Camoufox.
     addons (Optional[List[str]]):